abryu/WebMining-Python/FeatureSelectionAndClassifierLearning/README.md

 # Project stage 2 report and presentation requirements:

+Implement a learning algorithm to classify test documents with the vocabulary selected in stage 1.
+Your report and presentation (20 minutes) should include learning programs developed and classification performance.
+You should use all possible techniques learnt in this course to achieve the best performance you can.

 ## 1. Report should be formally organized, formatted, and written without spelling errors.

 Report should clearly describe the problem you address, and particularly how you